Zinedine68/Notebook/OpenFOAM/2.3.1-foss-2016a/application/utilities/computeWallQuantitiesV1/README.md

 # Cope with limit
 cannot write a boundaryField (in code d.write() does not work as expected).
 Don't know how to cope with the limit.

+# Dig the mine of OpenFOAM
+function `abs` doesn't work with a field.
+But `mag` does as well as `cmptMag`

+What is then `snGrad()`?
+if input is vectorField result is a vectorField, if input is scalarField result will be also a scalarField.
+It is actually a gradient more precisely a `surface normal gradient`.